openshift/enhancements/enhancements/cloud-integration/tokenized_auth_enablement_operators_on_cloud.md

 ### Non-Goals

-Day-1 operators are not included in this proposal, they are pre-provisioned for STS enabled clusters.
+Day 1 operators are not included in this proposal, they are pre-provisioned for STS enabled clusters (at least for HyperShift)

 ## Proposal

+[NB: these are all short now, just adding to them as we outline what each involved component will do in the solution]

 Cloud Credential Operator (CCO) changes: Add an STS mode, distinct from disabled/manual mode that will look for and process CredentialRequests referenced in Operator CRs.

-Hypershift changes: Add Cloud Credential Operator or at least the portion thereof that installs and manages Pod Identity Webhooks.
-This is needed for fine-grained credential management to allow for multi-tenancy (see definition earlier).
+HyperShift changes: Possibly some changes to logic for Pod Identity Webhooks as needed for fine-grained credential management to allow for multi-tenancy (see definition earlier).

-OperatorHub changes: Present users with needed cloud provider credentials by scanning the CR's CredentialRequest refs.
+OperatorHub changes: Inform users of needed cloud provider credentials by scanning the CR's CredentialRequest refs.
+Allow for input of these credentials.

 OLM changes: None?

 Operator team/ Operator SDK changes: Follow new guidelines for allowing for the operator to work on an STS enabled.
 New guidelines would include changing CRD to add CredentialRequest references and putting those referenced CredentialRequests into a defined directory in the bundle.

 SDK to support this new template.
+SDK to validate and in particular: alert on any permission changes between operator versions.

 [This is where we get down to the nitty gritty of what the proposal